Table of Contents Show

-More weight or overweight due to excessive fat accumulation- obesity, causes extra burden on knees and other joints.
+More weight or overweight due to excessive fat accumulation- obesity causes an extra burden on knees and other joints.
 This leads to loss of friction between joints and soft tissue damage and finally results in Osteoarthritis.
 It makes the condition even worse when the individual already has the disease.

 4. Obesity and Physiological Disorder

 They are made to feel incompetent, underproductive, and ugly by society because they do not stand on the so-called beauty standards set by society.
-This leads them to many emotional and physiological disorders and then it results in depression and sometimes even suicide.
-These all conditions compel us to think- Is obesity a disability?
+This leads them to many emotional and physiological disorders, and then it results in depression and sometimes even suicide.

-However, if possible people should try to maintain a healthy weight by having a proper diet and daily exercises not because they want them to be accepted by the world but because it’s for their benefit and well-being.
+However, if possible, people should try to maintain a healthy weight by having a proper diet and daily exercise, not because they want to be accepted by the world but because it’s for their benefit and well-being.
 However, people should also try to develop a feeling of body positivity not only for themselves but also for others and should stop judging an individual by his outer self but look into his/ her inner beauty and care about his/her psychological well-being.